Sam Osborne, BSc (Hons), DipHE & MBACP Accredited

 Areas of counselling I deal with

-Every session last 50 minutes and costs £45 per session.
-I offer a reduced rate of £40 per session if booking and paying in advance for 3 or more sessions.
+Following the initial appointment, future sessions are 50 minutes and cost £45 each.
+I offer a reduced rate of £40 per session if paying in advance for 3 or more sessions.
 Concession rates are available, please contact me for more information.

 Payment can be made by cash at the end of each session or bank transfer if paying in advance.

 Concessions offered for

 I am registered with the Information Commissioners Office (ICO) which is the UK’s independent authority set up to protect how your data and information is stored and to ensure it is processed securely.